-As promised last week, today I am going to discuss the best yoga poses to alleviate back pain and explain how you can easily do them on your own at home!
+As promised last week, today we are going to discuss the best yoga poses to alleviate back pain and explain how you can easily do them on your own at home!

 Supported Fish Pose

 The Supported Fish Pose can really help to stretch the muscles in your back.
 It will also put a moderate amount of pressure on certain points, which helps to work against pain.
 To do this pose at home you will need to acquire two medium sized blocks that you can place on the floor.

 The first block must go underneath your shoulder blades and the second will rest under your head as a pillow.
 So to get into the pose you will need to lie on your back with the blocks in the aforementioned places.

 Rest your arms at the side of your body and take five deep breaths in and out, holding for two counts before you exhale each time.

 The Thread The Needle Pose puts the body into a position that you absolutely wouldn’t generally encounter!
 This is great because it works to remind dormant muscles to get active.
 By kneeling down onto your knees and then stretching your arms forwards and down onto the floor in front of you, you can enter this pose.

 Once you have entered this position, you must turn your head to the left and bring your right arm under and across your body to reach out straight, parallel with your shoulders.

 Hold yourself in this position for five breaths in and out, holding for two counts before you exhale each time.
 You can then return to the start position and repeat in the opposite direction.
 You will find that this pose really opens up your back and shoulders, helping to relieve any tension and pain that might be present.